 - 4.1.1.
-The LCWIP guidance states that, in planning for walking, local authorities should identify:

-- Core Walking Zones; and

-- Key Walking Routes.
+The LCWIP guidance states that, in planning for walking, local authorities should identify: - Core Walking Zones; and - Key Walking Routes. - 4.1.2.
 The guidance gives authorities flexibility in the way they define these zones and routes.
-The process adopted for Portsmouth referred to the footway hierarchy concept outlined in the Roads Liaison Group document entitled Well-Managed Highway Infrastructure37.
+The process adopted for Portsmouth referred to the footway hierarchy concept outlined in the Roads Liaison Group document entitled Well-Managed Highway Infrastructure. - 4.1.3.

-- 4.1.2.
 Table 4.1 describes how the Code of Practice categories informed the choice of Core Walking Zones and Key Walking Routes.
 Figure 4.1 illustrates the chosen Key Walking Routes and Core Walking Zone boundaries.
-These boundaries and routes were developed in consultation with City Council officers. - 4.1.3.
+Table 4.2, Table 4.3 and Table 4.4 describe the routes and extent of the Key Walking Routes on the mainland, Northern Portsea Island and Southern Portsea Island respectively.
+The boundaries of the Core Walking Zones and Key Walking Routes were developed in consultation with City Council officers. - 4.1.4.
 The extent of the Core Walking Zones were based on the city, town and district centre boundaries identified in adopted development plan policies PCS4, STC2 and PCS8.
-The services sports grounds at Burnaby Road were excluded from the Tier 1 Core Walking Zone boundary.
+The United Services Recreation Ground at Burnaby Road were excluded from the Tier 1 Core Walking Zone boundary.
 Routes which connected major residential areas to the strategic destinations were chosen as the Key Walking Routes.